Oh no! We may not fully support the browser or device software you are using !

 The Child Tax Credit is a credit for parents of children ages 16 and under.
 The Child Tax Credit is $2,000 per child, but it’s based on the earned income of the eligible parent – unlike the EITC, which has more variables.
 Learn how taxpayers can claim children and utilize this valuable credit.

 The EITC lookback is just one of many tax-related changes in 2020 that taxpayers may not be aware of.
-Jackson Hewitt has nearly 6,000 locations nationwide and skilled Tax Pros who can help.
+Jackson Hewitt has over 5,500 locations nationwide and skilled Tax Pros who can help.